andrei-sheina/cloudsearch-query-builder/.github/ISSUE_TEMPLATE.md

-_Before submitting a new issue, make sure no suitable duplicate exists - thank you!_
+_Before submitting a new issue, make sure no existing duplicate exists - thank you!_

 **Type:**
 <:bug: | :new:, pick one>